mattbrictson/airbrussh/README.md

 ## Roadmap

-Airbrussh needs work!
-The first priority is to add tests.
-Once good test coverage is in place, some clean up and refactoring is needed to make the core formatting code easier to understand.

-If you have ideas for other improvements, please contribute!
+Airbrussh will most likely be integrated as the default formatter in a future release of SSHKit or Capistrano.
+If you have any suggestions for how to make this migration a smooth one, or if you have other ideas for improvements to Airbrussh, please add your comment to the discussion in [GitHub issue #39](https://github.com/mattbrictson/airbrussh/issues/39).

 ## Development